IDIL: Training through and for research

 Next September, eight new Master programs and one engineer program will be available at the University of Montpellier, as part of the IDIL graduate program.
 What defines them?
 Students immersed 6 months per year in lab’, courses in English and an introduction to interdisciplinarity.
 Mathieu Sicard and Agnès Fichard-Carroll are the two project leaders.

-At the start of the new academic year, the UM will be opening eight new masters courses and one engineering course, all taught exclusively in English.
-Why this choice of English?
+At the start of the next academic year, UM will launch eight new master's programs and one engineering program, all taught exclusively in English.
+Why the choice of English?

 M.S: